Meet Our Therapists

 SOCIAL WORK postgraduate fellow

-Embracing psychoanalytic and psychodynamic perspectives to therapy, Alex Kuschner (ACSW105354) helps patients work through past and present challenges, deepen their self-awareness, and lead happier, more fulfilling lives.
+Embracing psychoanalytic and psychodynamic perspectives to therapy, Alex Kuschner (LCSW122717) helps patients work through past and present challenges, deepen their self-awareness, and lead happier, more fulfilling lives.
 Alex meets patients where they are, moves at their pace, and provides empathic support throughout this transformative, and at times difficult, journey.
-Patients are never alone in this process, as Alex is an unwavering partner.
+Patients are never alone in this process; Alex is an unwavering partner who believes the therapeutic relationship underpins meaningful change.
+Alex enjoys working with adults and couples, and has experience in a range of issues including trauma, relationships, addiction, body image, depression, anxiety, and life transitions.

-Alex earned an M.S. in Social Work from Columbia University in 2021.
+Alex earned an M.S. in Social Work from Columbia University.
 She also holds an M.A. in International Affairs from American University and a B.A. in History of Art and Architecture from Harvard University.

 Ext.
 402 |